jjpaaske/BIS15W2020_jpaaske/Lab 4/lab4_hw.md

 ## 10 Mexico                              39
 ## # … with 140 more rows
 ```
-The United States of America caught the most variety of coastal fish
+The United States of America caught the most variety of coastal fish with Saudi Arabia coming in second.

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.